Witney Carson

-Witney Capri Carson McAllister (born October 17, 1993) is an American professional dancer and choreographer.
+Witney Capri Carson McAllister (born October 17, 1993) is an American professional Latin and ballroom dancer and choreographer.
 She first gained recognition as a contestant on the ninth season of the reality competition series So You Think You Can Dance.
-She then joined Dancing with the Stars as a troupe member, and was promoted to pro in 2014.

-Carson won the program's nineteenth season with actor and comedian Alfonso Ribeiro, and earned a Primetime Emmy Award nomination for Outstanding Choreography.
-The pair also presented the revival of the GSN game show Catch 21 (2019–2020).
-Throughout her career, Carson has worked with dancers and choreographers such as Mia Michaels, Nappytabs, Travis Wall, Sonya Tayeh, Tyce Diorio, Mark Ballas, Derek Hough, and Stacey Tookey.
+Carson then joined Dancing with the Stars as a troupe member, and was promoted to pro in 2014.
+She won the nineteenth season with actor and comedian Alfonso Ribeiro, and the thirty-fourth season with wildlife conservationist Robert Irwin.
+For her work on the series, Carson earned a Primetime Emmy Award nomination for Outstanding Choreography.

 Early life and education

 Witney Capri Carson was born on October 17, 1993, in American Fork, Utah.
-She is the first child of Jill Johnson-Carson, a travel agent, and Tyler Carson, a software developer.
-She was raised Mormon with two younger brothers and a younger sister.
+She is the first child of Jill Carson, a travel agent, and Tyler Carson, a software developer.
+She was raised in the Church of Jesus Christ of Latter-day Saints with two younger brothers and a younger sister.
 Carson began her dancing career at the age of three and was trained in a variety of dance styles, such as ballet, jazz, contemporary, hip hop, lyrical, tap, Latin and standard ballroom.
 After graduating from American Fork High School, she briefly studied ballroom dance at Utah Valley University.

 Career

 2012–2013: So You Think You Can Dance

 On February 23, 2012, Carson auditioned for the ninth season of the Fox competition series So You Think You Can Dance in Salt Lake City.
 She was one of the top twenty contestants and was paired with ballet dancer Chehon Wespi-Tschopp.
 As she progressed in the competition, Carson partnered with Nick Lazzarini, Stephen "tWitch" Boss, and Marko Germar.
-She was eliminated on September 5, 2012, finishing in the top six.
+She was ultimately eliminated during the semi-finals on September 5, 2012.
 Carson returned the following season as an all-star and partnered with contestants Paul Karmiryan and Du-Shaunt "Fik-Shun" Stegall.